ankitects/anki-manual/src/searching.md

 normal decks only.

 `preset:"Default"`\
-cards in all decks that use the 'Default' deck options preset.
+cards in all decks that use the "Default" deck options preset.
 Requires Anki 23.10+, AnkiMobile 23.10+ or AnkiDroid 2.17+.

 `card:forward`\